WICG/lang-client-hint/README.md

     Lang: "en-US", "en", "de"
     ```

-3. Browsers should restrict the `navigator.languages` API to secure contexts, to match Client
+3. Browsers should restrict the `navigator.language` and `navigator.languages` APIs to secure
-    Hints' scope.
+    contexts, to match Client Hints' scope.

 4. Servers can opt-into the new `Lang` Client Hint by delivering an appropriate `Accept-CH`
     header in the usual way: